Taste of Carrollton postponed until Sept. 30 because of rain

-The Taste of Carrollton, sponsored annually by Carrollton Main Street for nearly three decades, was cancelled last year because of the advent of the COVID pandemic and had been scheduled for today, September 16.
+The Taste of Carrollton, sponsored annually by Carrollton Main Street for nearly three decades, was cancelled last year because of the advent of the COVID-19 pandemic and had been scheduled for today.

 However, the decision was made late Wednesday by the organization’s officials to postpone the highly popular event held on Adamson Square to Thursday, September 30 after weather forecasts predicted continued rain over the next several days.